4W4I5/Semester-4-Notes/FSE/FSE 6 Feb, 2023 (Traditional Models).md

 - Waterfall might be a viable choice only when you are sure that you have successfully completed the requirement gathering phase (which rarely happens)
 - Overall it provides very low accommodation to changes

+###### Cons of Waterfall
+- Iteration is not possible, any change causes confusion
+- Customer wont always state all the requirements up front, change is inevitable
+- Working version is not ready until the final phase
+-

+##### Waterfall Model With Feedback (Iterative)
+-

 ### Incremental Model (Traditional)
 - Divides system functionality into small increments that are delivered one after the other in quick succession
 - Every increment expands on the previous one until everything has been updated and implemented